AdobeDocs/analytics-platform.en/help/components/annotations/mobile-annotations.md

 # Share Annotations in Mobile Scorecards

-You can display annotations that are created in Workspace—in Mobile Scorecards.
-This allows you to share contextual data nuances and insights about your organization and campaigns directly within Mobile Scorecard projects, viewable in the Analytics dashboards mobile app.
+You can display annotations that are created in Workspace in Mobile scorecards.
+The display of annotations allow you to share contextual data nuances and insights about your organization and campaigns directly within Mobile scorecard projects, viewable in the Analytics dashboards mobile app.

-## Surface Annotations in Mobile Scorecards
+## Display annotations in Mobile scorecards

 To surface annotations in mobile scorecards, create the annotation first from Workspace projects or from the components menu.

-For information on creating annotations, see [Create Annotations](create-annotations.md).
+For information on creating annotations, see [Create annotations](create-annotations.md).
 Annotations are turned off in mobile scorecards by default and must be enabled for each scorecard that you want to surface in mobile scorecards.

-1. Turn on annotations.
-To turn annotations on, see [Turn annotations on or off](overview.md#annotations-on-off).
+1. Turn on Annotations.
+To turn annotations on, see [Turn annotations on or off](overview.md#turn-annotations-on-or-off).

 1. Create an annotation and make sure it is shared to all your projects.
 To create an annotation in Workspace,  see [Create Annotations](create-annotations.md).